BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 		(so if it rolls sockets for example you have 1/6 chance to have 6 sockets)
 	- Monsters have X% Deadly Strike map corruption REMOVED
-	- QOL:now you can cube multiple flawless gems into perfect gems }
+	- QOL:now you can cube multiple flawless gems into perfect gems
+	- act bosses are always "quest bugged" (i noticed people don't like act boss farming in PD2 that much, i guess it's not as good as farming maps, so i decided to buff it a bit by giving them droptable of quest versions.
+Now every act boss kill will give you same drops as quest act boss kill)
+	- skill shrine removed {due to a bug in PD2}
+		(skill shrine is bugged in PD2 with skills that give flat hp boost {makes annoying hp glitch where our HP globe never goes back to correct value after shrine runs out-so it looks like we are never full hp until save+exit}
+		so i set mininum area level for spawn to 200-in theory it will remove it completely)
+	- Energy Shield - synergy from telekinesis back at LoD value (from 225%-100% damage taken, to LoD 200%-75%)
+	- AMAZON: EVADE and DODGE buff (from 33% at lvl 20 to 50% at lvl 14 ; cap from 40% to 65%)
+	- ASSASSIN: weapon block back at LoD values (from 36% at lvl 10 to 50% at lvl 10) FADE buff to LoD values ( curse reduction and physical resists )
+	- DRUID: werewolf +%HP buff back at LoD value (from 0% to +25%) werebear +%HP buff back at LoD value (from 0% to +75%)
+	- Barbarian Find item back to LoD values (now same as in Diablo 2 Resurrected)
+	- freeze and chill duration vs monsters in hell difficulty buff (x2) ( i noticed that every skill in PD2 that freeze or chill have duration GIGA nerfed compared to LoD, from 65%+ nerf to even 90%+ - for example freezing arrow from 4 seconds at max synergy to 0.4s {it's 0.5 in PD2 patch notes but in game it's 0.4}
+		So i buffed freeze and chill by reducing penalty in hell difficulty, it's now like in nightmare difficulty.
+		Before if a skill had 0.4 second freeze duration it was only 0.1 seconds in hell difficulty.
+		Now it will last 0.2 seconds in hell.
+		With that buff we still not freeze as long as we can in LoD, but i think it's good enough. ) }